-A Pentagon is a five-sided polygon in geometry.
+A pentagon is a five-sided polygon in geometry.
 It may be simple or self – intersecting in shape.
 The five angles present in the Pentagon are equal.
-A regular pentagon has all of the sides and angles are the same as each other.
+A regular pentagon has all of the sides and angles are equal.
 Pentagons can be regular or irregular and convex or concave.
 A regular pentagon is one with all equal sides and angles.
-Its interior angles are 108 degrees and its exterior angles are 72 degrees.
+Its interior angles measures 108 degrees and its exterior angles measure 72 degrees.
 An irregular pentagon is a shape that does not have equal sides and/or angles and therefore does not have specified angles.
 A convex pentagon is one whose vertices, or points, where the sides meet, is pointing outwards as opposed to a concave pentagon whose vertices point inwards.
 Imagine a collapsed roof of a house.
 Now, the Pentagon area is derived by multiplying side and apothem length with (5/2).
-To learn more about the area of a pentagon along with the details of apothem and other related details, check the linked article.
+To learn more about the area of a pentagon along with the details of apothem and other related terms, check the linked article.

 Area Formula for a Pentagon